Block # 13, Bhutta Chowk, Khanewal

 2. Development Phase

-Using parameterized queries and prepared statements, you're making sure your software doesn't get fooled by any cleverly disguised intruders.
+Using parameterized queries and prepared statements, you can ensure that your software is not fooled by cleverly disguised intruders.

 3. Deployment Phase